johnazzam/Text-to-Encryption/README.md

 # Text-to-Hashed-Encryption
-This is a python program that can convert text to different types of hashing encryption by hashing the text.
+This is a python program that can hash text to different types of hashing encryption by hashing the text.
 It is great for password storing